AxeWP/wp-graphql-gravity-forms/README.md

 ### Future enhancements

-- Ability to fetch a list of Gravity Forms by their IDs.
 - Ability to create an individual Gravity Form.
 - Ability to update an individual Gravity Form.
 - Ability to delete an individual Gravity Form.
-- Ability to fetch an individual field